-Identifiers starting with "gl" are reserved for use by OpenGL, and may not be declared in a shader as either a variable or a function.
+Identifiers starting with "gl" are reserved for use by OpenGL, and may not be declared in a shader-as-either a variable or a function; this results in a compile-time error.
 However, as noted in the specification, there are some cases where previously declared variables can be redeclared, and predeclared "gl" names are allowed to be redeclared in a shader only for these specific purposes.
-More generally, it is an error to redeclare a variable, including those starting "gl".
+More generally, it is a compile-time error to redeclare a variable, including those starting "gl".